ss1611/CS220-AU-portfolio-1/index.md

 ## Lei Lyu
 - Communication and Digital culture student at the University of Essex.
-Hello!
+-Hello!
 My name is Lei Lyu and I got a english name called Owen.I like listening to music and playing basketball.
 Moreover,I love animation and game and light novels.
 At the samm time, I am also a uploader and a cyberspace writer and I upload my creations such as videos about games on the platform called Bilibili(similar with Youtuber).To be honest, it can be one of my part-time jobs.
 I was born in China and now I am a college student in the University of Essex.

 ## social media links
 - [Bilibili] https://space.bilibili.com/387526484